 - The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog, 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Apparel and Textiles. - The University's Tier II writing requirement for the Apparel and Textiles major is met by completing Apparel and Textile Design 439. - The requirements of the College of Arts and Letters for the Bachelor of Arts degree.
-The completion of requirement 3. a. below satisfies one of the cognate requirements for the College of Arts and Letters. - The following requirements for the major:
+The completion of requirement 3. a. below satisfies one of the cognate requirements for the College of Arts and Letters. - 3.
+The following requirements for the major:

-CREDITS
+CKEDIIO

 a.
-All of th e follo owing courses: 12
+All of t he follo owing courses: 12

 STA 110 Drawing I

 STA 112 Art and Design: Concepts and Practices 3

-STA 113 Color and Design
+STA Color and Design

 STA 114 Three-Dimensional Form

 b.
-All of th e follo owing courses: 19
+All of t he foll owing courses: 20 to 22

-ATD 111 Basic Apparel Structuring
+ATD Basic Apparel Structuring

 ATD 121 Explorations in Apparel and Textile Design 3

 ATD 222 Structuring, Couture and Tailored Garments 4

 ATD 231 Textile Materials

 ATD 323 Apparel Pattern Design

-ATD 439 Portfolio Development and Exhibition (W) 3

-C. Apparel l and i Textile Design electives: Additional credits

-in Appa rel an d Textile Design courses as needed to meet

-ent of at least 36, but not more than 40, credits

-the requirement of at least 66, but her more than 16, create